DavidObando/carnd/Term3/Project1/README.md

 }
 ```
 The above code snippet is comparing the position of a future predicted state of `ego` (`snapshot.s`) against the predicted positions of another car (`s_previous` and `s_now`).
 We decide there's a collision in three separate cases:
-  1. When the other car was behind us, and is now 4 meters behind us or closer.
+  1. When the other car was behind us and is now 4 meters behind us or closer.
-  2. When the other car was ahead of us, and is now 40 meters ahead of us or closer.
+  2. When the other car was ahead of us and is now 40 meters ahead of us or closer.
   3. When the other car is behind us, closer than 4 meters, and its velocity is such that it will ram into us in the next timestep.

 Given these conditions we can imagine the safety boxes being drawn somewhat like this: